 Kitten Feeding Chart

-In August, 2011, I had my second crash course in how to feed a newborn, orphaned (or effectively orphaned) kitten (she was found lost from her feral mother's den).
-The kitten I needed to feed was 1 day old, and on a Saturday night, I called an emergency vet number for help, and a very nice vet gave me some advice.
+In August, 2011, I had my second crash course in how to feed a newborn, orphaned (or effectively orphaned) kitten -- she was found lost from her feral mother's den.
+This kitten I needed to feed was 1 day old, and on a Saturday night, I called an emergency vet number for help, and a very nice vet gave me some advice.
 I also got my hands on KRM Formula (liquid), a feeding bottle, and a little oral syringe from past prescriptions.

-It’s also very important to NOT turn the kitten on its back when feeding with the dropper — do not hold the kitten like a human baby upside down.
-Kittens feed while on lying on their tummies nursing from their mother’s nipples, so hold the kitten that way.
+It’s very important to NOT turn the kitten on its back when feeding with the dropper — do not hold the kitten like a human baby upside down.
+Kittens feed while on lying on their tummies, nursing from their mother’s nipples, so hold the kitten that way.

 Here is the newborn kitten feeding chart that was given to me: